 If you can’t treat a sunscreen stain right away, at least try to remove any splodges of sunscreen from your clothes without rubbing it in further.

-If you’re at the beach you can use sand to soak it up.
+For example, if you are at the beach you can use sand to soak the sunscreen up.
 Just let the sand sit on the stain for around 15 minutes, to make sure it absorbs all the oil it can.

 Pretreat the sunscreen stain with a prewash stain remover or by covering it in heavy duty liquid washing detergent.